-For any Payment Date, you can calculate interest payments on a Security by multiplying its applicable Coupon by 1/12th, and then multiplying that amount by the principal balance of the Security immediately before that Payment Date (reflected by its Pool Factor published in the immediately preceding month).
+For any Payment Date, you can calculate interest payments on a Gold PC by multiplying its fixed PC Coupon by 1/12th, and then multiplying that amount by the principal balance of the PC immediately before that Payment Date (reflected by its Pool Factor published in the immediately preceding month), and you can calculate interest payments on an ARM PC (assuming no deferred interest) by multiplying its PC Coupon published for the applicable Accrual Period by 1/12th, and then multiplying that amount by the principal balance of the PC immediately preceding that Payment Date (reflected by its Pool Factor published in the second preceding month).
+For a Payment Capped ARM PC, the amount of interest paid will be reduced by the amount of any deferred interest.